pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1473-74 Spark Ingestion App

+Over the weekend, I've been working on creating a Java application using Spark to ingest data into a database.
+I've encountered challenges with the volume of data involved - I was attempting to process a batch of two million records, which the database was unable to handle.
+Consequently, I modified the Java code to split the data into manageable chunks.
+However, a subsequent issue arose - the application failed after splitting the data, and was only able to upload one million of the two million records.

 #### Day 1470-71-72 Java and Python

-These days I was working in write Python code create reports in PDF format, I have test data in many databases, so I have been creating a ETL process to extract data from multiple sources, transform in a unique data and finally load the data into CSV files.
+These days I was working in write Python code create reports in PDF format, I have test data in many databases, so I have been creating an ETL process to extract data from multiple sources, transform in a unique data and finally load the data into CSV files.
 With Java, I am working in an application to create data database records to apply some query's to these records.